open-resources/dash_curriculum/_sources/part1/chatper0.md

 # Chapter 0 - Stack Installation
-## Overview
+## What you will learn

 In this chapter we will set up the tech stack used in this course.
 A **tech stack** is a combination of tools used to build and run an application.
 For this course we have chosen the most popular professional tools to develop our applicatoins.

 - **Visual Studio Code**
-  - Code editor and debugger
+  - VScode is a program that we will use to edit and debug our code
-  - Extensions help us to code and improve productivity
+  - VScode Extensions help us to code and improve productivity
   - **Note**: There are many different [IDE](https://www.codecademy.com/article/what-is-an-ide) options but using VScode will make for a smoother learning experience for this course
 - **Python**
-  - Programming language we will use
+  - Python is the programming language we will use to build our applications
-  - Python libraries (such as Dash and Pandas) are collections of code that we will use to make the applications
+  - We will use various Python [libraries](https://www.geeksforgeeks.org/libraries-in-python/) (such as Dash and Pandas) as the primary building blocks for our application
 - **Git**
-  - Version control systems allow us to track and manage changes to our code over time
+  - Git is a [version control systems](https://www.geeksforgeeks.org/version-control-systems/) that is used to track and manage changes to our code over time
   - [Learn Git in 15 minutes](https://youtu.be/USjZcfj8yxE)
 - **Github**
-  -  Website that will store your [repository](https://www.youtube.com/watch?v=9A26ybw6tGY)
+  -  Github is a website that will store your [repository](https://www.youtube.com/watch?v=9A26ybw6tGY)
   - **Git** is not related to **Github**.
 Github is a website that stores repositories, and Git is a version control system.